0801130205/caffe/README.md

 ### Introduction

 Deconvolutional SSD brings additional context into state-of-the-art general object detection by adding extra deconvolution structures.
-The DSSD achieve much better accuracy on small objects compared to SSD.
+The DSSD achieves much better accuracy on small objects compared to SSD.

 The code is based on [SSD](https://github.com/weiliu89/caffe/tree/ssd).
 For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1701.06659).